-- amending Clause 6.4(1) to include a temporary accommodation floor space incentive in Central Sydney for build-to-rent housing in all Areas of the FSR map as follows - Area 1 4.5:1 - Area 2 6:1 - Area 3 3.5:1 - Areas 4 1.5:1 - introducing a temporary accommodation floor space incentive in Central Sydney for co-living in Haymarket (Area 4 of the FSR map) as follows: - Area 4 1.5:1 - clarifying that the temporary accommodation floor space incentives apply for applications lodged within five (5) years from these amendment changes being made - clarifying that Clause 6.4(1A) regarding changes to additional floor space up to 1 July 2023 do not apply to build-to-rent and co-living housing - amending Clause 6.4 by introducing a sub-clause to specify the requirements for active uses on the lower levels of build-to-rent housing and co-living housing in the SP5 zone by: - including an objective of the sub-clause to clarify that build-to-rent housing is to have active uses and ancillary uses at lower levels to encourage the presence and movement of people, while also protecting the amenity of residents in the build-to-rent and co-living housing - requiring the consent authority to not grant consent to build-to-rent housing unless the following is satisfied: - Iocate active uses on the ground floor, consistent with the Housing SEPP including that an active street frontage is not required for part of a building used for one or more of the following: - entrances and lobbies - access for fire services - vehicular access - restrict dwellings on levels 1 and 2 above the ground floor to protect residential amenity, but allow for non-residential uses or communal spaces associated with the build-to-rent development - inserting a definition of build-to-rent housing consistent with the definition in the Environmental Planning and Assessment (Housing and Productivity Contribution) Order 2023 - amending Clause 1.9 to exclude the application of parts of the Housing SEPP in Central Sydney to provide certainty about the floor space ratio for build-to-rent and co-living housing - amending Part 7, Division 1 of the Sydney LEP 2012 to include a maximum rate of parking provision for build-to-rent housing in Central Sydney of 0.2 car parking spaces per dwelling.
+- Amending Clause 6.4(1) to include a temporary accommodation floor space incentive in Central Sydney for build-to-rent housing in the following Areas on the FSR map: - Area 1 4.5:1 - Area 2 6:1 - Area 3 3.5:1 - Areas 4 1.5:1. - introducing a temporary accommodation floor space incentive in Central Sydney for co-living in Haymarket (Area 4 of the FSR map) as follows: - Area 4 1.5:1 - clarifying that the temporary accommodation floor space incentives apply for applications lodged within five (5) years from these amendments being made, and provide for a savings provision for detailed development applications made on a concept plan that is lodged within the 5 year period and approved utilising the incentive floor space. - clarifying that Clause 6.4(1A) regarding changes to additional floor space beyond 1 July 2023 do not apply to build-to-rent and co-living housing - amending Clause 6.4 by introducing a sub-clause to specify the requirements for active uses on the lower levels of build-to-rent housing and co-living housing in the SP5 zone by: - including an objective of the sub-clause to clarify that build-to-rent housing and co-living housing is to have active uses and ancillary uses at lower levels to encourage the presence and movement of people, while also protecting the amenity of residents in the build-to-rent and co-living housing. - requiring the consent authority to not grant consent to build-to-rent housing and co-living housing unless the following is satisfied: - Iocate active uses on the ground floor, consistent with the Housing SEPP including that an active street frontage is not required for part of a building used for one or more of the following: - entrances and lobbies - access for fire services - vehicular access - restrict dwellings on levels 1 and 2 above the ground floor to protect residential amenity, but allow for non-residential uses or communal spaces associated with the build-to-rent or co-living development - inserting a definition of build-to-rent housing consistent with the definition in the Environmental Planning and Assessment (Housing and Productivity Contribution) Order 2023 - amending Clause 1.9 to exclude the application of parts of the Housing SEPP in Central Sydney to provide certainty about the floor space ratio for build-to-rent housing - amending Part 7, Division 1 of the Sydney LEP 2012 to include a maximum rate of parking provision for build-to-rent housing in Central Sydney of 0.2 car parking spaces per dwelling.